Because I am a Girl campaign

 Across the world 62 million girls are denied their right to an education.
 Every day, girls are taken out of school, married far too young, and subjected to violence in school.

-Plan’s global Because I am a Girl campaign aims to support millions of girls to get the education, skills and support they need to transform their lives and the world around them.
+Plan International’s global Because I am a Girl campaign aims to support millions of girls to get the education, skills and support they need to transform their lives and the world around them.

 When the lives of girls improve, everyone benefits, including boys.
-Supporting girls’ education is one of the single best investments we can make to help end poverty.

-See how you can take action and join Plan’s Because I am a Girl campaign
+Take action and join Plan’s Because I am a Girl campaign

 Malala was shot by the Taliban in Pakistan because she dared to be a schoolgirl.
 But violence isn't the only thing stopping girls from getting an education.